New Zealand encourages overseas investment in forestry and offers streamlined ways to do this.

 Transitional arrangements are in place that allow an overseas investor to withdraw an application they have already lodged, and submit a new application using the new special forestry test or the modified benefits test.
 The relevant new fee will apply for this new consent.
 Investors can submit applications under these new tests from 22 October 2018.

-The provisions covering forestry are detailed in Part 2 of the Act, and Schedules 3 and 4.
+The provisions covering forestry are detailed in Part 2, Section 16 (c) and Schedules 3 and 4.

 There is more detail in the application templates.
 Download the template for your situation and save it to your computer.
 Once it is completed, you can use the online submission link to apply.
 From inside the link you can upload your completed template and other documents.